indika/blog/_posts/2013-10-25-cooking-with-chef.md

 ---
 layout: post
 title: Cooking a Web-Server with Chef-Solo [DRAFT]
-description: "Cooking a Web-Server with Chef-Solo"
+description: "Cooking a Web-Servers with Chef-Solo"
 modified: 2013-10-25
-tags: [chef, chef-solo, web server, devops]
+tags: chef, publishing
 comments: false
 share: true
 ---

 Stasis is bad.
-There is nothing agile about statis.
+There is nothing agile about stasis.
-When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
-Until it breaks, that is.
-Everything falls apart until it can be fixed.

-When I first SSH'd into a remote box on the other side of the world, I felt like a hacker.
-I would pain-stakingly wait the 250ms RTT and configure the box.
-I had to.
-If I did not, everything would not work.
-Over time, the server fell into statis, and then it broke.
-Development stopped.
-Growth stopped.
-Changed stopped.

-Chef offers a means to declare your server architecture, and cook it.
-Learning to cook with Chef feels like learning a DSL.
-You have to learn a language which operates at a layer of abstraction above what you actually want to do.
+This is a recipe on how to use Chef recipes.
+This is my Ruby naive understanding of Chef.

-I despise learning DSLs because of the shortness of their lifespans, however regarding Chef, learning it doesn't feel as esoteric as learning Puppet, and I find the process a necessity now.
+Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.

 If you are like me, and like to experiment, then often things can go fubar.
-It is comforting and encouraging to know that everything can be reconstructed in 15 minutes.
+However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15minutes.

 # Concepts
-Cooking is simple.
-Chef offers a means of declaring a server architecture, while being agnostic to the underlying platform.
-Simple. however, the concepts and the roles they play were the biggest stumbling block I experienced.
+Cooking is simple, however, the concepts and the roles they play were the biggest stumbling block I experienced.

 Chef was built to distribute to multiple nodes